 Don’t force your pet to face his fear

 Don’t force your dog to man up…or dog up…and face the noise head on.
-Dragging the dog towards the fear, as a way to show him that it’s okay is a lesson torn from the same play book that taught housebreaking by sticking his nose in his own poop.
-It won’t work.
+Dragging the dog towards the fear, as a way to show him that it’s okay won’t teach him anything.
 In fact, it will only make the situation worse.

 Don’t give your pet human medication

-Don’t give your dog some of your anti-anxiety medication or human drugs of any kind (unless prescribed by one of the veterinarians at Brookfield).
+Don’t give your dog some of your anti-anxiety medication or human drugs of any kind.
 Animals don’t always respond the same way to human drugs as humans do.
 An extreme example of this was the horrific attack of a Connecticut woman by a chimpanese that had been given Xanex.
 Instead of providing the desired calming effect that the pet owner wanted for her pet chimp, the Xanex actually worsened the chimp’s reaction to fear.